Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

-While you can’t really go wrong with any steak that you pick out from Costco, I do have some tips for you to pick out the best of the best steaks.
+While you can’t go wrong with any steak you pick out from Costco, I have some tips for picking out the best of the best steaks.

 Look for Marbling

-The lowest graded beef at Costco is going to be USDA choice, but we can still be selective when it comes to picking out steaks.
+The lowest-graded beef at Costco will be USDA choice, but we can still be selective when picking out steaks.
 The first thing we are going to want to look for is marbling.